ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task_2/submission/README.md

 ---

+### Verification of Correct Behavior
+Correct behavior was verified by observing real hardware outputs.
+After flashing the firmware, UART messages were continuously printed on the serial monitor, confirming successful board boot and UART communication.
+The selected GPIO pin toggled periodically, which was verified using a visible LED indication on the physical board.
+These observations confirm correct GPIO configuration and proper hardware–software interaction.

 - `main.c` contains the main application logic.
 - `gpio.c` and `gpio.h` implement GPIO abstraction functions.
 - `uart.c` and `uart.h` handle UART initialization and transmission.